rej696/altran-rednoseday-2021-answers/README.md

 Congratulations on completeing the challenge!
 I have included my solution in this repository for reference (and to generate the answers).

 Happy Red Nose Day!
-If you enjoyed this challenge please make a small donation to Comic Relief.
+If you enjoyed this challenge please consider making a small donation to [Comic Relief](https://www.comicrelief.com/).

 👃👃👃👃👃👃👃👃👃👃👃🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴